Do I have Sleep Apnea?

 - Gasping for Air: Waking up while gasping or choking is a telltale sign of sleep apnea.
 This is your body’s natural reaction to being deprived of oxygen.
 If you suffer with this symptom, see your doctor right away for a sleep study.

 Often, snoring is normal, daytime fatigue is due to any number of health issues, and headaches are caused by stress.
 But, if you or your partner notice any of the following signs of sleep apnea, call your doctor right away:

 - Snoring that’s so loud it wakes you or your partner

 - Waking up with shortness of breath, choking, or gasping

 - Long pauses in your normal breathing pattern while sleeping

 - Feeling so fatigued during the day that you fall asleep at your desk or while driving

-If you think you might be suffering with sleep apnea, make an appointment today with one of the expert physicians at Park Avenue Medical Professionals.
+If you think you might be suffering with sleep apnea, contact us today for a consultation with one of the expert physicians at Park Avenue Medical Professionals.
 Our team specializes in the diagnosis and treatment of sleep apnea and a variety of other sleep disorders.
 Fill out the form on this page to request an appointment or call 212.427.2000 to learn more.